sandronache/studentsdatabase/README.md

 # studentsdatabase
-  Program that allows the user to modify data from a database already made or create a new one, respecting the rules indicated by the program.
+  Program that allows the user to modify data from a database already made, which respects the rules indicated by the program, or create a new one.

   In this repository is already added an example of file that can be used as an input.
-Even if the user decides to use a different file from where the program to start, the rules will be listed so there wouldn't be any confusion.

   In matter of implementation, an AVL tree is used to store the students, for efficiency.

+  The user is guided at any point with options, menus or notes about what the program is expecting from them.